performancecopilot/pcp/src/pmdas/bind2/README.md

      pmda: root pmcd proc ... bind2 ...
    ...

-* Check if all the metrics got autoconfigured (this depend on the zone stats being enabled or not):
+* Check if all the metrics were successfully autoconfigured (this depends on the zone stats being enabled or not):

 ```
    $ pminfo bind2